Pharmacology & Experimental Therapeutics

 Trainees are expected to present their research findings at national research meetings.
 Although graduate students tend to prefer the poster mode of presentation at meetings, all trainees are encouraged to give at least one slide presentation at a national meeting.
 They are also encouraged to present research findings at regional and local meetings.
 Students selected for appointment to the Biomolecular Pharmacology Training Grant use the travel funds to help support attendance at regional and national meetings.

 Trainees also participate in the interdisciplinary forums at the Medical School for presentation and discussion of research, including the monthly Graduate Student Forum.
 Students are also expected to participate in the Henry I. Russek Student Achievement Day and Awards Program, organized by Shelley Russek, PhD, Professor of Pharmacology.
 Each year since 1995, about 100 PhD and MD/PhD students participate by presenting posters and supporting their fellow students.
-One student from each basic science department and degree-granting program is selected to receive a $2,000 award that acknowledges their dedication and research accomplishments.
-Prior to the awards ceremony, each award winner presents their results in a slide format.
+Students from each basic science department and degree-granting program are selected to receive a monetary award that acknowledges their dedication and research accomplishments.
+Prior to the awards ceremony, first-place awardees present their results in a slide format.
 All students in the training program participate in this event.

-Students also are encouraged to participate in the Boston University Scholars Day, a University-wide graduate student research symposium.
-Awards are presented to students, based on their abstracts and poster presentations, and students from the Biomolecular Pharmacology Program have an outstanding record of achievement at this meeting.
+Students also are encouraged to participate in the Boston University Graduate Research Symposium.
+Awards are presented to students based on their abstracts and poster presentations.
+Students from the Biomolecular Pharmacology Program have an outstanding record of achievement at this meeting.